 High Performance Computing (HPC) Systems

 TACC operates many of the most powerful and capable high performance computing systems in the world, which are used by thousands of scientists and engineers each year to perform research in all domains of science, including the humanities, digital media, and the arts.
-At nearly 10 petaflops, Stampede is now operational and available to the national open science community (as of January 7, 2013).
+At nearly 10 petaflops, Stampede is operational and available to the national open science community (as of January 7, 2013).
 Stampede is one of the world's most comprehensive systems for the open science community as part of the National Science Foundation's (NSF) XSEDE (formerly NSF TeraGrid) program.
-After five years of stellar performance and contributions to open science, Ranger will retire on February 4, 2013.
+After five years of stellar performance and contributions to open science, Ranger retired on February 4, 2013.
 At 579.4 teraflops, Ranger was the most powerful and capable HPC system in the NSF TeraGrid when it was deployed in February 2008.
 Additionally, Lonestar 4, which went online in February 2011, clocks in at more than 302 teraflops and offers nearly 200 million computing hours per year to researchers.
 Our newest system, Wrangler, will debut in January of 2015.

 Dell PowerEdge C8220 Cluster with Intel Xeon Phi coprocessors

 Stampede is one of the largest computing systems in the world for open science research.
-As an NSF Track2 HPC acquisition, this system provides unprecedented computational capabilities to the national research community enabling breakthrough science that has never before been possible.
+As an NSF HPC acquisition, this system provides unprecedented computational capabilities to the national research community enabling breakthrough science that has never before been possible.
 The scale of Stampede delivers opportunities in computational science and technology research, from highly parallel algorithms to high-throughput computing, from scalable visualization to next generation programming languages.

 Dell Linux Cluster